 Wine coolers are appliances designed to store your wine in the best possible conditions.
-Despite the name ‘wine cooler’, most wine coolers consider more than just temperature when storing your wine.
+Despite the name ‘wine cooler’, most wine coolers consider more than just different temperature ranges when storing your wine.

-The best wine coolers will not only maintain the right temperature (or multiple temperatures) throughout the unit, but protect your wine from sunlight, regulate the humidity levels, and even minimise vibrations.
+The best wine coolers will maintain the right temperature (or multiple temperatures) throughout the unit and protect your wine from sunlight, regulate the humidity levels, and even minimise vibrations.

-First of all, there are three main designs of wine coolers - freestanding, built-in, and fully integrated.
+Firstly, there are three main designs of wine coolers - freestanding, built-in models, and fully integrated.
 Freestanding units are pretty self-explanatory - they stand freely.
 This means that you can place them pretty much anywhere in your home or business as long as you consider space for ventilation (see the installation section).

 Built-in and fully integrated wine coolers are designed to be stored in kitchen space.
-Built-in and integrated wine coolers are often stored into kitchen walls or cabinets, but can also be integrated under kitchen counters.
+Built-in wine coolers are often stored in kitchen walls or cabinets, but can also be integrated under kitchen counters.
 Fully integrated wine coolers are designed to be completely enclosed into your kitchen space, including the door.

-We’ve handpicked some of the best wine coolers that you’re sure to love - scroll down to see what we’ve selected as some of the best wine coolers!
+We’ve handpicked some of the best wine coolers on the market that you’re sure to love - scroll down to see what we’ve selected as some of the best wine coolers!

 Common Features of The Best Wine Coolers

-Some wine coolers feature single or multi-temperature zones.
+Some wine coolers feature single or multiple temperature zones (multi-zone).
 Dual-zone wine coolers are great if you have a varied collection, as you can store your reds and whites at separate temperatures.
 White wine is best served at a slightly lower temperature than red wine, and a dual-zone wine cooler can provide the perfect serving temperature for both red and white wines.